 Top 5 tips to create value with ESG

-- Cost reductions.
-Companies that convert to ESG activities, it has shown that they have a cost reduction in operating expenses such as water, carbon.
+Companies that convert to ESG activities have a cost reduction in operating expenses such as water and carbon.

 How can ESG help your business?

-Since March 2019, the European Commission has been talking about the importance of sustainable investments, introducing rules on disclosure requirements concerning sustainability in terms of risks and investments.
+Since March 2019, the European Commission has been talking about the importance of sustainable investments.
+It introduced rules on disclosure requirements concerning sustainability in terms of risks and investments.

-Since ESG criteria are part of the investment process, combining your strategies with Environment, Social and Governance criteria will positively impact your revenues.
+Since ESG criteria are part of the investment process, combining your strategies with these criteria will positively impact your revenues.

 Due to that, the ESG shift must be perceived as an investment rather than a cost.
 Companies that have included ESG factors in their organization have achieved different benefits in terms of value and trust for shareholders.